 If you send a mixed message when you are speaking, the three channels of communication (visual, verbal, and vocal) are not all sending the same message.
-When these mixed messages were sent to the subjects, Dr. Mehrabian found that 7 percent of the time the words that were spoken (verbal) were viewed as the true meaning.
+Dr. Mehrabian found that 7 percent of the time the words that were spoken (verbal) were viewed as the true meaning.
 Thirty-eight percent of the time, interpretations were attributed to how (vocal) the message was spoken.
 The majority of the interpretations, 55 percent derived the true meaning of the communication by what the recipient saw (visual) as they received the communication.

-What you say
+Verbal - What you say

 The words you speak when delivering a speech or presentation are important!
 We all know that if you say the wrong word at the wrong time it can completely change the meaning of a sentence.
 Using more exact, descriptive words can create a much stronger impact on our audience.
-Presenters who understand this take the time to meticulously craft important areas of a speech, like the opening and closing, word for word.
+Presenters who understand this take the time to meticulously craft important areas of a speech word for word.